SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Assignment Operator
 +++++++++++++++++++

-Assignment names a value using the general form:
+Assignment uses the ``=`` operator in the following form:

 .. syntax-outline::

    <#name#> = <#value#>

-The expression on the right of the ``=`` is evaluated and the value of the named value on the left
+The expression on the right of the ``=`` is evaluated and the variable or constant on the left is set to that value.
-(a variable or constant)
-is set to that value.

 ..
 TODO: Is this terminology of "named values" too strict/functional?